-Dr. Pistoia received his Ph.D. in Mathematics from the New York University, Polytechnic School of Engineering in May 2005 with a thesis entitled A Unified Mathematical Model for Stack- and Role-Based Authorization Systems, and his Master of Science and Bachelor of Science degrees in Mathematics summa cum laude from the University of Rome, Italy in July 1995, with a thesis entitled Theory of Reductive Algebraic Groups and Their Representations.
+Dr. Pistoia received his Ph.D. in Mathematics from New York University in May 2005 with a thesis entitled A Unified Mathematical Model for Stack- and Role-Based Authorization Systems, and his Master of Science and Bachelor of Science degrees in Mathematics summa cum laude from the University of Rome, Italy in July 1995, with a thesis entitled Theory of Reductive Algebraic Groups and Their Representations.
 His mathematical interests include lattices and invariant theory.
 His computer interests include mobile-code security, program analysis and secure language design.

-Dr. Pistoia has been the recipient of several awards, including three ACM SIGSOFT Distinguished Paper Awards (2007, 2011 and 2014), an IBM Research Pat Goldberg Memorial Best Paper Award (3 papers selected our of 130), an IBM Research Outstanding Technical Achievement Award, two IBM Research Outstanding Innovation Awards, four IBM Research Division Awards, and a European Community Erasmus Fellowship Award.
+Dr. Pistoia has been the recipient of several awards, including five Best Paper Awards (three ACM SIGSOFT Distinguished Paper Awards at the ACM ISSTA 2007, 2011 and 2014 conferences, respectively, a Best Paper Award at the ACM IUI 2017 conference, and an Honorable Mention at the IEEE VL/HCC 2017 Symposium), an IBM Research Pat Goldberg Memorial Best Paper Award (3 papers selected our of 130), an IBM Research Outstanding Technical Achievement Award, two IBM Research Outstanding Innovation Awards, four IBM Research Division Awards, and a European Community Erasmus Fellowship Award.
 In September 2007, the Italian Ministry of Education, University and Research, the National Committee of the Italian Presidents of Faculties of Sciences and Technologies, and Confindustria, Italy's leading organization representing all the Italian manufacturing and service companies, presented Pistoia as one of the 70 most successful Italian mathematicians who graduated from an Italian university between the years 1980 and 2000.
 His biography was published in the book Matematici al Lavoro.